(Last UPDATED 5/26/2021) Description of the popular monthly R Street Corridor First Friday Art Walk.

-The R Street Corridor First Friday Art Walk (6:00 p.m. – 9:00 p.m.) takes place each first Friday of the month along the R Street Corridor.
+The R Street Corridor First Friday Art Walk takes place the first Friday of the month along the R Street Corridor in Sacramento.

-A friend and I recently spent several enjoyable hours making the rounds and visiting some – but not all – of the participating art galleries.
+A friend and I recently spent several enjoyable hours making the rounds and visiting some of the participating art galleries.

 Art galleries and art spaces currently participating are: